In this section:

 In this case your allowances are all used up and you will owe tax on the difference between the two.
 For example, if your allowances are £6,000 and your deductions work out at £6,250 you will owe tax on £250.
 This amount will be added to your overall taxable income and you'll pay tax on the total proportionately over the year.
 (HMRC indicates that your allowances are used up and you owe extra tax by giving you a 'K code'.)

 The additional rate tax applies if you have taxable income above £150,000.
-The rate is 45 per cent from 2013-14.
-Your 2013-14 tax code will take into account the 45 per cent tax rate and any reliefs and deductions, for example if you are due any professional allowances or there are any deductions due.
+The rate is 45 per cent from 2013 to 14.
+Your 2014 to 15 tax code will take into account the 45 per cent tax rate and any reliefs and deductions, for example if you are due any professional allowances or there are any deductions due.

 Your Coding Notice is yours to keep.
 HMRC tells your employer or pension provider what your tax code is.
 If you have an agent or tax adviser acting for you, you may need to show them your PAYE Coding Notice as HMRC no longer send out copies to agents or tax advisers.